 Building a Help Desk from scratch or redesigning an existing Help Desk requires thoughtful planning and efficient execution.
 There are many core and secondary components that make up an award winning Help Desk that at times it will seem like you are juggling tasks.
 However each of the components we will be discussing will have inter-dependencies with other components and will have to be considered when building a Help Desk from scratch.
+Almost thirty Help Desk core topics are covered by author Wayne Schlicht in the Help Desk Management book found on Amazon.
+These 30 core topic will not only allow you to build a Help Desk from scratch but you will be able to increase the maturity level significantly.

 Help Desk structure